Ephesians Chapter Six

 Ephesians 6:16

-In addition to all this, take up the shield of faith, with which you can extinguish all the flaming arrows of the evil one.
+Always carry the shield of trust, with which you will be able to extinguish all the flaming arrows of the Evil One.

 The previous pieces of armor were all put on and then they just did their thing but the shield is different.
 The shield must be picked up and carried and it reminds us that this battle takes some effort on our part.
 A shield is not only used for defensive purposes but can also be used to attack when in close.
 As believers, our shield is our faith in Jesus for salvation and provision.
 We know that we are God's chosen children and we know that He is faithful in caring for His children.
 Therefore, we know that "the evil one" can not overcome us.